 Whether you’re a beginner or pro, male or female, underweight or overweight, doing plank exercises can help you strengthen and tone core muscles.
 From easy to advanced, there are different types of plank variations you can do at home and in the gym.

-I’ve shared everything about plank workouts in this article, such as their different variations and benefits, the correct form, and the plank workout routine.
+In this article, I’ll discuss everything about the plank exercise, including its different variations and benefits, and the plank workout routine.

-Doing different plank variations will be enjoyable and help you build a strong core and improve your athletic and lifting performance.
+You can incorporate these plank variations into your workout routine to build a strong core and improve your athletic and lifting performance.

 Plank Workout Overview